nmonical/nickimonical.github.io/wser_top_100.md

 <img src="images/wser_chart_3.jpg?raw=true"/>

 As expected, winning times for females (and males) have been getting faster over time, though there are fluctuations from year to year, likely due to course conditions as well as the caliber of the front runners in the field.
 It is interesting to note that in 1995 the top female time was almost the same as the top male time.
-This was during the period when female participation was still increasing.
-The small difference between male and female winning times suggests either a week male performance or a strong female performance.
-We can make this distinction using the gender-agnostic record book.
+This was during the period when female participation was still growing.
+The small difference between male and female winning times in this year suggests either a week male performance or a strong female performance.
+The gender-agnostic record book will help us understand what drove this.

 <img src="images/wser_chart_4.jpg?raw=true"/>